telekom/OpenAPI-Dissector/README.md

 A scientific paper which describes additional design and implementation details as well validation results for different 5GC is available at [arXiv](https://arxiv.org/abs/2405.10635).

-<b>Please note: This version of the OpenAPI Dissector is not (yet) compatible with Wireshark release >=4.6.0.
-Please use it with the 4.4.x versions.</b>

 ![](doc/screenshot.png)

 ## Features